aefarrell/aefarrell.github.io/_posts/2020-11-28-sizing_a_gooseneck_example.md

 Where I am defining $Fa$ to be the Fanno parameter.
 The Fanno parameter is calculated from some point in the flow path through to the critical point, where flow goes sonic.
 The critical point can be a hypothetical point, assuming the pipe is infinite, or it can be real.
 In this case I am assuming the flow within the vent will remain subsonic.

 It is worth noting that elbows near the exit of a pipe may choke the flow even though the $Ma &lt; 1$ due to the nonuniform velocity profile in the elbow.
-By the design of this gooseneck we know this is the case and should keep that in mind when evaluating the results.
+By the design of this goose-neck we know this is the case and should keep that in mind when evaluating the results.

 For two points along a pipe, 1 and 2, the difference between their Fanno parameters is the frictional loss between those two points<a href="#fn-8" class="sidenote-number"></a><span class="sidenote" id="fn-8">[Tilton](#tilton-2007) "Fluid and Particle Dynamics," 6-24.</span>